whoisandy/react-rangeslider/README.md

 # React Rangeslider
-> A dumb lightweight react component that acts as a HTML5 input range slider polyfill
+> A lightweight react component that acts as a HTML5 input range slider polyfill

 Check out examples.